neilenns/mobiflight-docs/content/devices/input-shift-register/wiring/index.md

 {{< schematic image="single-chip.png" title="Schematic for wiring a single 74HC165 chip." >}}

-While the wiring diagram shows an 8-position DIP switch you can use 8 individual tactile buttons instead.
+While the wiring diagram shows an 8-position DIP switch, you can use 8 individual tactile buttons instead.

 ## Wiring multiple shift registers in series

 MobiFlight supports up to four 74HC165 chips connected in series.
-When wiring the chips it is important to wire them so the right most chip in the series is the one connected to the board's data input line.
+When wiring the chips it is important to wire them with the right most chip in the series one connected to the board's data input line.
 The clock and latch pins are shared across all chips.

 {{< schematic image="multiple-chips.png" title="Schematic for wiring four  74HC165 chips in series." >}}